cjacker/opensource-toolchain-gd32vf103/README.md

 <img src="https://user-images.githubusercontent.com/1625340/155824632-bb1fb2d2-301c-434b-b41c-b466d4aee71d.png" width="70%"/>
 </p>

+# Hardware requirements
+* a development board with GD32VF103, such as Longan Nano
-**NOTE**, you also need a USB/JTAG debugging adapter for debugging.
+* a USB/JTAG adapter

-# 2. RISC-V GNU Toolchain for gd32vf103
+# RISC-V GNU Toolchain for gd32vf103
-gd32vf103 soc and longan nano board is well supported by [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) and Rust crate [gd32vf103xx-hal](https://crates.io/crates/gd32vf103xx-hal) and [longan-nano](https://crates.io/crates/longan-nano). for Rust toolchain, refer to [riscv-rust/longan-nano](https://github.com/riscv-rust/longan-nano).
+gd32vf103 soc and longan nano board is well supported by [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) and Rust crate [gd32vf103xx-hal](https://crates.io/crates/gd32vf103xx-hal) and [longan-nano](https://crates.io/crates/longan-nano). for Rust toolchain, please refer to [riscv-rust/longan-nano](https://github.com/riscv-rust/longan-nano).

 the RISC-V GNU toolchain, which contains compilers and linkers like gcc and g++ as well as helper programs like objcopy and size is available from [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).
-There are also some prebuilt release provided by nuclei or other teams, such as 'xpack', so you can choose building it yourself or download a prebuilt release.
+There are also some prebuilt release provided by nuclei or other teams, such as 'xpack', so you can either build it yourself or download a prebuilt release.

-## 2.1 Building from source
+## Building from source
 If you want to use a prebuilt release, just ignore this section.

 Building a cross compile gnu toolchain was difficult long time ago, you need to understand and use configuration options carefully. [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) provided a simpler way to help us building a workable toolchain.
-It supports two build modes: a generic ELF/Newlib toolchain and a more sophisticated Linux-ELF/glibc toolchain. here, we only need the 'generic ELF/Newlib toolchain' for gd32vf103.
+It supports two build modes: a generic ELF/Newlib toolchain and a more sophisticated Linux-ELF/glibc toolchain. we only need the 'generic ELF/Newlib toolchain' for gd32vf103.

 ```
 git clone https://github.com/riscv-collab/riscv-gnu-toolchain.git